esoreq/Day_one/_episodes/09-week.md

 - How do we measure perfomance in Regression problems?
 - What are the most common Regression models?
 objectives:
-- Understand difference between regression and classification
+- Understand the difference between regression and classification
 - Understand when and why we use regression
-- Go over the General types of Regression methods Understand the diffrence between parametric and non-parametric models
+- Go over the General types of Regression methods
+- Understand the diffrence between parametric and non-parametric models
 - Understand how to aproximate the perfomance of regression algorithems
 - Learn how to apply different Regression algorithms
 - Learn how to approximate perfomance to compare between algorithms